A historic port town on the Northern California coast offers redwood forests, abundant wildlife, and hearty fare.

 - Spy on egrets, cormorants, and harbor seals as you bike or stroll on the Hikshari’ Trail, a 1.5-mile paved path through the Elk River Wildlife Sanctuary.
 The Redwood Region Audubon Society offers guided bird walks. redwoods.info.

 - Fill up like a lumberjack at the Samoa Cookhouse, the last logging camp–style dining hall in the West.
 Think pancakes, roast pork, and other hearty fare served in all-you-can-eat portions on long tables covered in red-checked cloths.
-The Cookhouse and Logging Relics area displays artifacts that helped account for the healthy appetites of bygone days.
-908 Vance Ave., 442-1659, samoacookhouse.net.
+The Cookhouse and Logging Relics area displays artifacts that helped account for the healthy appetites of bygone days. samoacookhouse.net.

 - Shaded by an ancient redwood grove, the Sequoia Park Zoo—the oldest zoo in California—is home to white-handed gibbons, alpacas, peccaries, and more.
-The newest residents will be salmon, otters, and bald eagles in an exhibit opening by the end of summer.
-3414 W St., 441-4263, sequoiaparkzoo.net.
+Take a stroll through Secrets of the Forest, showcasing native reptiles, amphibians, and invertebrates. sequoiaparkzoo.net.

 - At once old-fashioned and new-fangled, Living the Dream Ice Cream scoops a rainbow of flavors, including maple bacon and chocolate lavender.
-1 F St., 407-3508, ltdicecream.com.
+1 F St., (707) 407-3508.

-- Slurp fresh oysters and sample local wines and beers at the Humboldt Bay Tourism Center, a traveler’s resource that doubles as a raw bar and tasting room.
-205 G St., 672-3850, humboldtbaytourismcenter.com.
+- Slurp fresh oysters and sample wines and beers at Humboldt Bay Provisions, an all-local raw bar and tasting room. humboldtbayprovisions.com.

-- The eclectic assortment of antiquarian books, maps, photos, and ephemera at Eureka Books thrills spontaneous browsers and serious collectors alike.
-426 Second St., 444-9593, eurekabooksellers.com.
+- The eclectic assortment of antiquarian books, maps, photos, and ephemera at Eureka Books thrills spontaneous browsers and serious collectors alike. eurekabooksellers.com.

 Photography by David H. Collier (Eagle House); courtesy of Cory Maylett/Wikimedia Commons (Carson Mansion)

-This article was first published in July 2014.
+This article was first published in July 2014 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.